alm-tools/alm/docs/contributing/README.md

 webpack.config.js
 ```

-* Visit `/dev` to enable dev workflow and then test app
+In addition to that we make it easier to test the app as it would appear after npm publish:

-* Visit `/prod` to enable min js workflow and then test app
+* Visit `/prod` to enable min js workflow and then test app.
+Live reload will be disabled.
+* Visit `/dev` to go back to the dev time workflow.

 More Reading (I haven't read these....but I just read the code):
 * [Hot reloading docs](https://github.com/webpack/docs/wiki/hot-module-replacement-with-webpack)